beel-platform/beel-platform/blue/README.md

 ## Available packages

 The entire list of available packages is located at the [habitat depot](https://bldr.habitat.sh/#/origins/bluespark).
-These are the packages that had been already tested.
+These are the packages that had been already tested:

 * bluespark/php5
 * bluespark/php7